runem/ts-simple-type/README.md

 ## Roadmap

--   Generic types
 -   Overloaded functions
 -   Change behavior when `string literal` is assigned to an enum
--   Options to change from strict type checking
+-   Options to switch from strict type checking